galaxyproject/training-material/topics/proteomics/tutorials/proteogenomics-dbcreation/tutorial.md

 > 2. Rename output to `genomic_mapping_sqlite`
 >    {% include snippets/rename_dataset.md %}
 >
 >    The output is further processed so that the results are compatible with the Multiomics Visualization Platform.
+>    We need to modify the CustomProDB protein accessions the same as was done for the FASTA database.
 >
 > 3. **Column Regex Find And Replace** {% icon tool %} with the following parameters:
 >    - {% icon param-file %} *"Select cells from"*: `genomic_mapping_sqlite' (tabular)`